GildedDragonborn/DungeonCrawlerGame/README.md

 >     - Shop
 >     - Hub Area
 >     - Shop (in dungeon)
+> - Make a list of all weapons and armor a player can have
+>   - THEN implement said list in BaseWeapons.json and BaseArmor.json
+> - (optional) Consumable items
+>   - Start by making a list of potential items and effects
+>   - Implement easiest ones, then wait until first playtests to add more

 >
 > ### Things I cannot do on my own